 The project also includes an educational and creative programme for the students attending the primary and high school.
 Visit the CHeLabS uniorS page to find the programme and all the materials!

-The CHeLabS Survey is an initiative for the EYCH 2018.
+The CHeLabS Survey has been launched as an initiative for the EYCH 2018.

 TO LEARN MORE